 Dar es Salaam.
 On Monday, November 04, 2024, Finnish Members of Parliament Janne Heikkinen, Olga Oinas-Panuma, and Pia Hiltunen, who represent the International Network of Young Parliamentarians in the Parliament of Finland, visited The Chanzo offices in Tanzania.
 Their visit aimed to gain insights into Tanzanian media and the broader state of journalism in the region.

-The visit was led by Deputy Ambassador Tomi Lounio from the Embassy of Finland in Tanzania.
+Deputy Head of Mission of the Embassy of Finland in Tanzania, Tomi Lounio led the visit.
 During their time at The Chanzo, the Finnish MPs engaged in discussion with the publication’s journalists about the media landscape in both Tanzania and Africa.

 Janne Heikkinen, Chair of the International Network of Young Parliamentarians, shared his perspective on the relationship between the press and Parliament in Finland, sparking a discussion with The Chanzo editors Khalifa Said and Tony Alfred K. The editors highlighted similarities in how journalists interact with legislative bodies in both nations, despite distinct cultural contexts.